A Wealthsimple RRSP account can help you save towards retirement while enjoying tax-sheltered returns and portfolio growth.

 How To Open a Wealthsimple RRSP Account

-To open a Wealthsimple RRSP account, visit the online portal here (includes a $75 bonus).
+To open a Wealthsimple RRSP account, visit the online portal here.

 The process takes about 5 minutes to complete.
 After providing your basic personal details (email address and name), select the type of account you are opening (e.g. Invest).

-Complete your profile so you can get appropriate portfolio recommendations matching your financial goals, risk tolerance, and investment timeframe.
+Complete your profile to get appropriate portfolio recommendations matching your financial goals, risk tolerance, and investment timeframe.

 Proceed to fund your account, set up preauthorized contributions, and/or transfer investment assets from another financial institution to your Wealthsimple RRSP account.